SHIPPING TO THE US? No duties and no taxes!

 • Installation technique: research or inquire about the difficulty of assembling and installing your wine racking system.
 If it’s simple, your cost to install will be less or you may even be able to do it yourself.
 If the system is more complex it will take longer and cost more to install and may even require specialized trades.

-It’s a lot to thing about but hopefully this list may help you identify areas upgrades are more or less important to you.
+It’s a lot to think about but hopefully this list may help you identify areas upgrades are more or less important to you.
 The best way to really get a handle on your costs is to speak with one of our wine cellar design specialists.
 They will review your specific space and preferences in detail and from there, provide a design and quote for your project.